commanderpasta/calendarian/docs/review.md

 Due to directly building on the Spring framework, Spring Security can be used quite easily.
 Hilla includes a few nice configurations for authentication by default, such as [CSRF protection and session management](https://vaadin.com/docs/latest/hilla/guides/security/intro#security-considerations).

-Persistend user management requires some work with the Spring Security documentation, but the in-memory configuration works well out of the box.
+Persistent user management requires some work with the Spring Security documentation, but the in-memory configuration works well out of the box.

 ### Tooling